 When it comes to MRO, transparency and safety is of critical importance in this sector as is the growing importance of sustainability and recycling, both for environmental kudos and energy saving.

-“We help customers identify where they find inefficiencies in energy consumption,” explains Del Tiwana, Industry Sector Manager at RS Components.
+“We help customers identify where they find inefficiencies in energy consumption,” explains Craig Stasik, Industry Sector Manager at RS.
 “That could be as simple as lighting, or as complex as production machinery.
 But there’s also an important MRO procurement agenda around the maintenance of buildings, not just in terms of the products you purchase, but how you go about buying them.
 It’s vital that the purchase of industrial supplies for buildings MRO is kept under tight control.”

 Avoid hoarding stock

-"It's vital that MRO purchases are kept under tight control"Del Tiwana, Industry Sector Manager, RS Components
+"It's vital that MRO purchases are kept under tight control"Craig Stasik, Industry Sector Manager, RS

 This is where a proactive MRO strategy can pay dividends.
 Developing a procurement or purchasing strategy around MRO can allow you to streamline your processes and reduce bureaucracy.
 And, importantly, it can reduce the level of stock – some of which may be very large given that the equipment being used will also often be massive – you need to keep physically on site.